 School Admissions Service, York House, 91 Granby Street, Leicester.
 LE1 6FB

 This will also apply to children wishing to transfer from the Nursery to the infant department, (Reception).
 An appropriate form will be issued to parents wishing to apply for a place in the infant department for their child.

 There is no designated priority area for the nursery.
-The children may be admitted from the age of 3+ for either the morning or the afternoon session.
-Each session lasts 2 1/2 hours.
-Each child will then be offered one alternative session to make their week 15 hours.
+Children may be admitted from the age of 3+ for either the morning or the afternoon session.
+Each session lasts 3 hours.
 Children aged 4+ will be admitted to Reception, subject to available space.

 Parents/Carers are asked to register their child with the school office, and new admissions are drawn from the waiting list.
 Children are required to make 3 visits with their parents, prior to admission, one to visit the office to fill in forms and two visits to the nursery.
 Parents/Carers are required to supply the child’s birth certificate and personal information about the child.
 The information will be confidential to the school.
 We will also require information about how to contact parents in case of an emergency.

 All children admitted to school should be toilet trained, unless there is a medical condition that would prevent this.